PSoni2000/multi-page-sap-with-react-router/README.md

 ## Behind the scenes work with useFetcher()

-useFetcher() hook - when executed give an object and this object includes a bunch of useful properties and methods. for example - it gives you another form component which is different form that other form component which we use before. it also gives us a submit function which is different form submit function we got from useSubmit.
+useFetcher() hook - when executed give an object and this object includes a bunch of useful properties and methods. for example - it gives you another 'Form' component which is different form that other 'Form' component which we use before. it also gives us a 'submit' function which is different form 'submit' function we got from useSubmit.

-if we use this fetcher form component then this will still trigger an action but it will not initialize a route transition.
+_if we use this fetcher Form component then this will still trigger an action but it will not initialize a route transition._

-so fetcher should basically be used whenever you wanna trigger an action/loader with the help of form/load function without actually navigating to the page to which the action/loader belongs.
+_so fetcher should basically be used whenever you wanna trigger an action/loader with the help of form/load function without actually navigating to the page to which the action/loader belongs._

 **useFetcher() hook -** is basically the tool you should use if you wanna interact with some action or a loader without transitioning.